 - 2D Shaded Relief: If you have loaded a 3D relief (.CDEM) under a raster map, draw the map shading along the heights of the relief information.
-It's also possible to apply 2D shading relief from other different directions (above, down, left and right). - Activate shadows 🖞 : Activate this button to create an effect equivalent to real-life light and shadow. - Gyrate continuously ^(U): When you activate this button, the focus point will gently and constantly be changed.
+It's also possible to apply 2D shading relief from other different directions (above, down, left and right). - Gyrate continuously : When you activate this button, the focus point will gently and constantly be changed.
 The result is that, without having to touch any other button, you will be fully viewing the area from different points of view. - Transparencies: Choose the level of transparency of a particular map or the tracks loaded.
 To define the map implementing the transparency, access to the function of 'transparency' from the contextual menu on the map. - Drawing maps with extra quality: This feature will make the pixels of the maps smoother.
-This process can cause a slowdown of the software on some systems. - See projection grid #: To view the UTM projection grid. - See degrees grid 4: To view the Latitude/Longitude grid. - Night vision (1): This function darkens the screen so that viewing becomes more comfortable in situations with poor lighting. - Full screen
+This process can cause a slowdown of the software on some systems. - See projection grid : To view the UTM projection grid. - See degrees grid #: To view the Latitude/Longitude grid. - Night vision : This function darkens the screen so that viewing becomes more comfortable in situations with poor lighting. - Full screen